Janrupf/stable-diffusion-webui-nix/README.md

 set to a different directory.
 Generally, if step 2 fails the temporary directory may not be deleted, you are free to `rm -rf` it, but it can be useful for inspecting why it failed.

+## What if I want to install extensions using the UI's?

+This flake provides a FHS (`nix run .#fhs.cuda`) and `pkgs.stable-diffusion-webui.fhs.cuda` (as command `stable-diffusion-fhs-cuda`) which can be used to provide an FHS which (hopefully...) has the packages installed required to run with upstream python environments.

+**NOTE:** The FHS is unmanaged - you don't get ComfyUI/StableDiffusionWebUI/Something pre-installed!
+It only provides you a standard Linux environment, in which you can follow the upstream instructions to install your UI of choice.

+Due to being unmanaged, you should be able to install custom python packages just fine (provided you have set up your python venv!).